gregavola/tumblrPHP/README.md

 This a library written to interact with the Tumblr API (http://www.tumblr.com/docs/en/api/v2) using both oAuth Authenticated Calls and Non-Authenticated calls.<br />

-# Please note that OAuth is currently broken in this script.
-I am currently in the process of updating the repo to fix the issue. #
+# Update
+The OAuth Script has been tested and is now working again.

 # Requirements
 PHP 5+<br />